Marty Feier: Revolver

 Revolver was Feier's next project to release recorded tracks, an indie band formed in 1985.
 Revolver's Scratch & Dent EP was released by Slinky Records, having been produced by Feier and engineered by Joe Blaney, who had done the same for The Clash's double platinum Combat Rock.
 The album featured five original songs and a cover of "Gimme Gimme Good Lovin'", originally released by Crazy Elephant in the late 1960s.

 1313 Mockingbird Lane

 An Albany, New York garage rock band with a name inspired by The Munsters television mansion address, 1313 Mockingbird Lane's drummer Steve E. Luv departed and was replaced by Marty Feier.
 Feier soon added production to his role in the band's recordings.
 Their second release, The Second Coming Of 1313 Mockingbird Lane (Scarab Records, 1989) was voted by regional news publications as one of the "top local recordings of 1989".
-They would go on to release a full-length album together, Have Hearse Will Travel, in 1990 on Sundazed Records.
+They would go on to release a full-length album together, Have Hearse Will Travel, in 1990 on Sundazed Music.

 The band recently successfully completed a PledgeMusic campaign which resulted in the April 2015 Cacaphone Records re-release of the debut LP on vinyl, CD, and cassette, remastered with bonus tracks.